 - The “outlining” section provides sample outlines.
 Students can use the samples and watch the video cast to help them create the outline for their own paper.

 - “Drafting and Integrating” encourages students to remember that a draft is a rough draft and to integrate sources effectively.
-In addition to having students complete a draft at this state, teachers can use the “Signal Phrase” quiz to have students practice integrating sources and then submit some samples for review and feedback.
+In addition to having students complete a draft at this state, teachers can use the “Signal Phrase” activity to have students practice integrating sources and then submit some samples for review and feedback.